amoyeh/grunt-syncpack/README.md

 - **mergeToRelease** copy files in temp folder to destination folder, temporary folder will be deleted afterward.

-- no grunt plugin compatibility issue, any plugin will works.
+- no grunt plugin compatibility issue when compress newer files, any plugin will works.

 - speed up packaging process, only files in the temporary folder needs to be compressed.